Vai al contenuto

 The docs will show it like this:

-Exclude from OpenAPI
+Exclude parameters from OpenAPI

 To exclude a query parameter from the generated OpenAPI schema (and thus, from the automatic documentation systems), set the parameter include_in_schema of Query to False: